gabrijelokorn/daydiary/docs/requirements-gathering/README.md

 As the program is stored locally it will be available offline and whenever the computer will be acessible.
 Application will support usage of only one diaree.\
 DayDiary will be reiliable: diary entries will be saved and encrypted in a retrievable way without loss or corruption of data.
 Application will be installable on all operating systems (Linux, Windows, MacOS).
 Only english language will be supported for use of this program.\
 Optionally individual user will be able to customize stylish settings such as application background, fonts, etc.\
 The final package of the program should be easy to install and use.
-Users should be supported with well documented functionalities.
+Users should be provided with well documented functionalities.

 ## 3. User Roles
 Since DayDiary will be made for offline private purposes, it's user roles and relations between them will be quiet simple.